-- To implement the recommendations of the Boyne Valley Drive Infrastructure Study for the Boyne Valley Drive. - While Trim Castle is being marketed as the primary destination, it is the town itself which presents the overall tourism product.
-The Town Council should develop a programme of ongoing public realm enhancement to continue to improve the appearance of the town and provide incentives to traders and residents to upgrade the appearance of their premises. - Establish a central orientation point for tourism information. - Develop a Festivals and Events Programme and encourage interaction between groups to share information and resources. - The Councils in principle support the development of a Folk Park on an appropriate site, subject to adequate infrastructure and compliance with TOUR POL 10.
+- To implement the recommendations of the Boyne Valley Tourism Strategy 2016-2020 as it applies to Trim. - While Trim Castle is being marketed as the primary destination, it is the town itself which presents the overall tourism product.
+The Town Council should develop a programme of ongoing public realm enhancement to continue to improve the appearance of the town and provide incentives to traders and residents to upgrade the appearance of their premises. - Support the central orientation point for tourism information. - Develop a Festivals and Events Programme and encourage interaction between groups to share information and resources. - The Councils in principle support the development of a Folk Park on an appropriate site, subject to adequate infrastructure and compliance with TOUR POL 10.
 Traditional artefacts, crafts, skills, music and dance could also be accommodated and marketed in separate locations throughout the town. - The Irish Archaeological Field School at the Black Friary has been instrumental in bringing foreign students to Trim, as a community archaeology project, community and visitors alike can explore heritage and use the site in a mutually beneficial and sustainable way.